Skip to main content

 • Modify arrow_flight_sql_port in be/conf/be.conf to an available port, such as 9091.

-Note: arrow_flight_sql_port configured in fe.conf and be.conf are different
+Note: The arrow_flight_sql_port port number configured in fe.conf and be.conf is different

 Assuming that the Arrow Flight SQL services of FE and BE in the Doris instance will run on ports 9090 and 9091 respectively, and the Doris username/password is "user"/"pass", the connection process is as follows: